singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 The above validator(`Joi.string().length(10).required()`) is trying to apply two check.

 1. Given param, `abc` must be a String.
-2. Given param, `abc` must be of length.
+2. Given param, `abc` must be of length 10.

 When combined with the middleware, it also makes sure the parameter must be present.